-There are various approaches regarding assessment of seismic vulnerability of a building stock.
-Detailed discussion on this topic is given by Lang.
+There are various approaches regarding the assessment of the seismic vulnerability of building stock.
+A detailed discussion on this topic is given by Lang.
 According to Lang, various methods for seismic vulnerability can be classified as given in Table 2.1.
 These methods are briefly discussed in the following sub-sections.

-This method of assessment is based on the statistics of the buildings' damage from the past earthquakes.
+This method of assessment is based on the statistics of the buildings' damage from past earthquakes.
 The method is specifically suitable for poor quality non-engineered construction whose resistance is difficult to calculate by analytical or numerical methods.
-First such type of a study was made by Whitman.
-He gathered the data of approximately 1600 buildings damaged due to the San Fernando earthquake of 9th February, 1971.
+The first such type of study was made by Whitman.
+He gathered the data on approximately 1600 buildings damaged due to the San Fernando earthquake of 9th February 1971.